PumPumDev/LoLSparkData/lol4s/api-client/README.md

 ## Purpose
 This module purpose is to obtain the data from [Riot Api](https://developer.riotgames.com/apis).
-If you want to use this module you need to configure some settings (there is a configuration file example).
+If you want to use this module you need to configure some settings (there is a configuration file example in **Utils** module).

 ## Usage
-**A configuration file must be supplied.**
+After setting up the configuration file, simply run the main class of the module `ClientAPIMain`.
+This module needs Internet connexion to work.

 ### Configuration file
 The file ``utils/src/main/resources/application.template`` is a template about how the configuration file should be.